Darkhaxxor005/Kaliconfiga/README.md

                       * Its Fast

-                      *It Can detect os architecture and download package compitable with it *It detects if package is installed or not if installed it skips
+                      *It Can detect os architecture and download package compitable with it.

-                      *It usage github api to track the package update so it doesnt download                          outdated package
+                      *It detects if package is installed or not if installed it skips.

-.
+                      *It usage github api to track the package update so it doesnt download outdated package.

-                      *It Download all the package from real source
+                      *It Download all the package from real source.

                       *It doesnt use apt to install tools so tools can be downloaded and installed in any distro.

 Tool Name:0install